 In particular, you should choose courses that explore the central issues, thought processes and scholarly methods found in these disciplines.
 Please note HSS electives are a subset of Complementary Studies (CS) courses; they can be used to satisfy CS elective requirements.

 Students are not permitted to take the following courses to fulfill HSS requirements:

 - Technique (e.g. art, music, video production)

 - Physical and life sciences (e.g. physics, chemistry, biology, zoology, computer science and psychology)

 A list of approved HSS courses is listed below.
-If you are aware of a course you think should be on the list, please submit the course for consideration.
-Please note it can take 1-5 weeks for review.
-To submit the course for consideration, please email email@example.com with the following information:
+If you there is a course you would like the Faculty to consider for HSS and/or CS approval, please submit the course for consideration.

 If you would like to take a course that is not on the list, you are not guaranteed credit for it.
 You must first receive approval from your department’s Academic Advisor or the Faculty.

 The list changes from year to year, so courses that were approved in the past, may not be on the current list.
 It is your responsibility to ensure that you enrol in an approved course and that you determine whether or not you have completed the necessary prerequisites.

 Acceptable HSS Courses